Keyslam-Group/Concord/README.md

 function drawSystem:draw() -- Give it a draw function
-    for _, entity in ipairs(self.pool) do -- Iterate over all Entities that this System acts on local position = entity[position] -- Get the position Component of this Entity local texture = entity[texture] -- Get the texture Component of this Entity
+    for _, entity in ipairs(self.pool) do -- Iterate over all Entities that this System acts on local position = entity.position -- Get the position Component of this Entity local texture = entity.texture -- Get the texture Component of this Entity

         -- Draw the Entity
         love.graphics.draw(texture.image, position.x, position.y)